Observation of Shapiro steps in an ultracold atomic Josephson junction: Measurement evaluation

 \subsection{Chemical potential}

 \chempot

-To map the measured atom number differences $\Delta z$ to a chemical potential difference $\Delta \mu$, we calculate $\mu$ for different total atom numbers $N$, see fig. S\ref{fig:chem_pot}, using imaginary time evolution of the GPE \cite{BaalsStability}.
-We then extract the chemical potential from the calculated ground state wave function, and use a phenomenological fit to get a function $\mu (N)$.
-With
+To map the experimentally measured atom number differences $\Delta z$, see main text, to a chemical potential difference $\Delta \mu$, we numerically calculate $\mu$ for different total atom numbers $N$, see fig. S\ref{fig:chem_pot}.
+Therefore, we use the measured experimental parameters, as the trapping frequency and the geometry described in the section 'Experimental procedure', to model the trapping potential, without the barrier.
+This potential is put in the Gross-Pitaevskii equation to calculate the ground-state wavefunction, using an imaginary time evolution of the GPE \cite{BaalsStability}.
+We then extract the chemical potential from the calculated ground state wave function, and use a phenomenological fit to get a function $\mu (N)$, where we get $\mu (N) = \SI{4.619}{Hz} \cdot N^{1/2}$.
+With \cite{Giovanazzi_2000,singh2023shapiro}

-we calculate $\Delta \mu(z)$.
+we calculate $\Delta \mu(\Delta z)$.